How much does a Breast Implant Removal Cost?

-After the surgery, Dr. Bray will give you detailed post-operative instructions to ensure a seamless recovery.
-Please keep in mind that you will be required to wear a tight-fitting compression garment for several weeks, to ensure that the healing process is smooth and seamless.
+After the surgery, Dr. Bell will give you detailed post-operative instructions to ensure a seamless recovery.
+Please keep in mind that you will be required to wear a tight-fitting compression garment for several weeks to ensure that the healing process is smooth and seamless.

 Breast Implant Removal Recovery & Timeline